Science in OLI

 Looks like we have some veterinary doctors in the making.

-Year 5 – Professor Fluffy visit – STEM (Science, Technology, Engineering and Mathematics) themed day:
+Year 5 – Professor Fluffy visit – STEM (Science, Technology, Engineering and Mathematics) themed day at Liverpool University.

 Scientific enquiry based activities: